junxit/us-congress-bills-117/metadata.md

 - 2021-08-17 — Introduced in House
 - 2021-08-17 — Introduced in House
 - 2021-08-17 — Referred to the House Committee on the Judiciary.
+- 2021-08-24 — Amendment reported by the House Committee on Rules.
+- 2021-08-24 — Considered under the provisions of rule H. Res.
+601. (consideration: CR H4384-4415)
+- 2021-08-24 — DEBATE - The House proceeded with one hour of debate on H.R.
+4.
+- 2021-08-24 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2021-08-24 — House amendment offered
+- 2021-08-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-08-24 — Mr. Davis, Rodney moved to recommit to the Committee on the Judiciary. (text: CR H4413)
+- 2021-08-24 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2021-08-24 — On motion to recommit Failed by the Yeas and Nays: 212 - 218 (Roll no. 259).
+- 2021-08-24 — On passage Passed by the Yeas and Nays: 219 - 212 (Roll no. 260). (text: CR H4384-4391)
+- 2021-08-24 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 219 - 212 (Roll no. 260).(text: CR H4384-4391)
+- 2021-08-24 — Sponsor introductory remarks on measure.
+(CR H4369)
+- 2021-08-24 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
+- 2021-08-24 — The previous question was ordered pursuant to the rule.